-The youth opportunities specialist will provide content-expertise and leadership to a newly formed cohort of 10 county Collaboratives focused on improving high school graduation rates in their communities.
-This position works closely with the Community Support Team to implement local strategies and create a feedback loop between partners.
+The youth opportunities specialist will provide content expertise and leadership to a newly formed cohort of 10 county Collaboratives focused on improving high school graduation rates in their communities.
+This position works closely with the Community Support, Evaluation and Results Accountability, and Outcomes teams to implement local strategies and create a feedback loop between partners.

 Essential Duties and Responsibilities

-- In conjunction with lead regional manager and evaluator, engage cohort Collaboratives in developing comprehensive strategies for high school drop-out prevention to improve graduation rates.
+- In conjunction with lead regional manager and evaluator, engage cohort Collaboratives in developing, implementing, and evaluating community-based strategies for high school dropout prevention to improve graduation rates

-- Engage and regularly convene partners to establish an advisory committee to provide high-level leadership to the cohort.
+- Engage and regularly convene partners to maintain an advisory committee to provide high-level leadership to the cohort

-- Assist in developing the RFP process for cohort Collaboratives.
+- Assist in developing the Request For Proposal process for cohort Collaboratives

 - Excellent organizational skills